A campaign for peat-free futures rooted in justice

 Turning stories into action: targeting retailers in the Netherlands

+In order to do this work in a way that is rooted in local context, we have set up a new local volunteer group: RE-PEAT Netherlands.
 We work in collaboration with other groups such as Turfvrij, Toekomstboeren and the Agroecology Network to push for a truly just transition away from peat, towards a horticultural system that is free of any type of exploitation.

 Following the money